Want to know more? — Subscribe

 Additional APIs that you will need to provide geographical and neighborhood information to your users will be Google Places, SimplyRets, CoreLocation, MapBox, and CoreData or Mapkit.

-And to build a real estate website like Zillow with trending features, you might want to use the Facebook SDK (social media sharing capability).
+And build your own real estate website like Zillow with trending features, you might want to use the Facebook SDK (social media sharing capability).
 You can connect Firebase SDK and Apple Push Notification for the push notifications feature.

 How much will it cost to build an app/website like Zillow?